jansengsy/css-voxel-demo/README.md

 ];
 ```

 This defined a 4x4 world grid with 2 Z layers.

-## Layer and Cub render functions
+## Layer and Cube render functions

 Now, let's create the functions for rendering the layers and cubes using this world object: